madhujoshi/bytedocked/README.md

 ```
 cd bytedocked
 ansible-playbook site.yml

+If you want to override parameters, the command would be:
+ansible-playbook site.yml --extra-vars "keypair=bytecubed-kp "
 ```

 This should take about 5 minutes to complete the setup.
 Finally it prints the http and https URLs.
 Paste them in your browser or use curl commands as shown below (replace the ec2 DNS name):